 - Please take your temperature before coming to the dojo in case it cannot be done at arrival.

-- Upon arriving, please fill in your name and your temperature, as well as any locations you have been outside of Fukuoka Prefecture.
+- Upon arriving, please fill in your name and your temperature on the page at the entrance.

 - Please use the hand sanitiser freely, preferably between training with different partners and before and after taking a drink.